wjzhengsh/blockchain/ibp-for-icp-about.md

 {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} Private is upgraded to Hyperledger Fabric v1.4.0 on April 23, 2019.
 However, gossip and private data will not be supported so far.
 {:note}

 {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} Private delivers the components that you need to run a blockchain network on your own infrastructure through {{site.data.keyword.cloud_notm}} Private.
-The components include Hyperledger Fabric a Certificate Authority (CA), an orderer, and a peer, which you deploy, manage, and set up by using Kubernetes Helm charts. **This offering is intended for customers with advanced Hyperledger Fabric experience.**
+The components include Hyperledger Fabric Certificate Authority (CA), an orderer, and a peer, which you deploy, manage, and set up by using Kubernetes Helm charts. **This offering is intended for customers with advanced Hyperledger Fabric experience.**

 {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} Private enables blockchain networks to be deployed on a private cloud to address data residency requirements, market regulations, and infrastructure preference.
 It simplifies the deployment of essential elements of a blockchain network in your own infrastructure through {{site.data.keyword.cloud_notm}} Private, a Kubernetes-based application platform for developing and managing on-premises, containerized applications.